rabbithay/gratibox-api/README.md

 #### Response

-    in case of invalid data: status 406
+    in case of invalid params: status 406

     in case of repeated e-mail: status 409